jd1378/deno-fetch-goody/README.md

 // adding a response validator where you can throw errors

 const resp4 = await wrappedfetch("url",{
-  validator(response: Response, init: ExtendedRequestInit) {
+  validator(response: Response, init: ExtendedRequest) {
     if (response.status > 200) {
       throw new Error('yada');
     }